1861

 1861 is easiest to evaluate when your brief is broad: an Abergavenny restaurant with smart-casual dress and Good Food Guide 2025 recognition.
 If you want to compare it with another option, Walnut Tree is a natural reference point.
 For another option to check against your plans, The Gaff is also worth considering.

-Do not base the decision on unverified assumptions about takeout, delivery, menus, dietary handling, prices, or service style.
+Do not base the decision on assumptions about takeout, delivery, menus, dietary handling, prices, or service style.
 Check 1861 directly for current practical details before booking.
-If you are still deciding between local options, use the full Abergavenny restaurants guide to compare other dining rooms without assuming details that have not been confirmed here.
+If you are still deciding between local options, use the full Abergavenny restaurants guide to compare other dining rooms without relying on details you have not checked directly.

 Where it fits in an Abergavenny itinerary